gh0stintheshe11/Rust-2D-Game-Engine/README.md

 ### [Rendering Engine](/src/render_engine.rs)

-_The Rendering Engine is a crucial component of our 2D game engine, responsible for handling all graphical output.
-It utilizes [`wgpu`](https://github.com/gfx-rs/wgpu), a cross-platform, safe, and modern graphics API, to provide efficient and flexible rendering capabilities._
+_The Rendering Engine is a sophisticated component responsible for all graphical output in our 2D game engine.
+It provides efficient texture management, camera controls, and advanced rendering features with robust memory management._

 #### Core Components Overview